instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

 #### Unit tests

-Before initializing testing your component in **Instill Core**, we can unit test its behaviour.
+Before initializing testing your component in **Instill Core**, we can unit test its behavior.
 The following code covers the newly added logic by replicating how the `pipeline-backend` workers execute the component logic.
 Create a `main_test.go` file containing the following code: